TseYukfai/intro_to_programming_for_spatial_analysts./Data_Biography.md

 3.Make Airbnb is more transparent.

-4.Prevent Airbnb once again appears to have manipulated data to conceal illegal activity and to help tenants rights groups and housing advocates understand Airbnb’s impact on their cities and arm them with the data they need to make their case[4].
+4.Prevent Airbnb once again appears to have manipulated data to conceal illegal activity and "to help tenants rights groups and housing advocates understand Airbnb’s impact on their cities and arm them with the data they need to make their case[4]."

 ---